About the Trust Company

 Danny Sachnowitz holds a Bachelor of Arts degree in Economics from the University of Texas and a Master of Business Administration from Texas State University.

 Mr. Zahn joined the Texas Treasury Safekeeping Trust Comapany as its CFO in September 2004.
-As CFO, Mr. Zahn directs all accounting and financial operations including general ledger accounting, trust services, wire room, information technology, investment accounting, financial reporting, purchasing and budget.
+As CFO, Mr. Zahn directs all accounting and financial operations including general ledger accounting, trust services, wire room, information technology, investment accounting, financial reporting and budget.

 Previously, Mr. Zahn served as the Deputy Executive Administrator and Director of Investment Accounting of the Texas Permanent School Fund.
 His experience in the financial industry includes serving as Senior Vice President and Corporate Treasurer of San Antonio Savings Association and Vice President and Manager of Systems Support at First Federal Savings Bank in San Antonio, Texas.

 Frank Zahn is a Certified Public Accountant and holds a Bachelor of Business Administration and a Master of Business Administration from St. Mary's University in San Antonio, Texas.
 He is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.

 Mr. Samples joined the Texas Treasury Safekeeping Trust Company in May 2003 as the Director of Internal Investments.
 Mr. Samples is responsible for overseeing the investment management of the Treasury.